ibrahim7991/twitter-clone/README.md

 welcome!
-I designed a Google page as part of the CodeAcadmy project application requirements To go to the direct link, click here: https://ibrahim7991.github.io/twitter-clone/
+I designed a Google page as part of the CodeAcadmy project application requirements.
+To go to the direct link, click here: https://ibrahim7991.github.io/twitter-clone/